Summary of Developed Country ‘Fast-Start’ Climate Finance Pledges

 Do the pledges include “investments through international institutions”?

 Countries under the Convention recognize that developing countries are highly vulnerable to climate change impacts because they have fewer resources to adapt to the effects of climate change, which can include increased droughts and floods, rising sea levels, and greater uncertainty in the agricultural sector.
 Least developed countries (LDCs) and small island developing States (SIDS) in particular are recognized as needing special consideration due to their extreme vulnerability.
 For these reasons, developed countries have pledged to prioritize fast start funds for the “most vulnerable countries.”
-Several countries are channeling their fast start finance through the Least Developed Countries Fund or the Adaptation Fund, many are channeling finance directly to SIDS and LDCs.
-Australia in particular states that it will channel at least 25% of its fast-start finance to SIDS.
-Japan has specified that over 50% of it is grant aid to vulnerable countries, including Africa and the LDCs, is devoted to the area of adaptation.
+Several countries are channeling their fast start finance through the Least Developed Countries Fund or the Adaptation Fund, many are channeling finance directly to SIDS and LDCs, and Australia in particular states that it will channel about one third of its fast-start finance to SIDS and about one quarter to LDCs.

 What types of financial instruments are countries using?

 There are several different types of financial instruments countries are using to deliver their fast-start finance, including grants, loans, equity, loan guarantees, insurance, and private investments.
 Many countries have provided some information on the type of financial instruments used.
-For example, the EU’s internal reporting process for fast-start finance distinguishes between “grants” — which made up about 45% of EU Member State contributions in 2010 — and “loans, equities or others” — which constituted 55%.
+For example, the US reported providing USD 4.7 billion in grants through Congressional appropriations, USD 2.7 billion in development finance and export credits, which mostly take the form of concessional loans.
 Norway reports that all of its fast-start finance will be grants.
-Meanwhile, Japan’s fast-start finance includes grants and loans that meet ODA standards, finance in the form of ‘other official flows’, and private finance.
+Meanwhile, Japan’s fast-start finance includes grants and loans that meet ODA standards, finance in the form of ‘other official flows’, and may also count leveraged private finance, though this is ambiguous.
 However, reporting on the type of financial instrument used is neither comprehensive nor consistent.
-For example, no information is reported on the concessionality of the loans when used, save for by the United Kingdom.
+For example, little information is reported on the concessionality of the loans when used.

 What are the next steps to ensure clarity on the delivery of climate finance pledges in the future?